KrishnaMehta123/Suggestedits/docs/Engagements/webhooks-overview/oauth-jwt.md

 <Image alt="Client Credentials with JWT" align="center" width="75% " border={true} src="https://files.readme.io/b7d6d2ce41a7cee5ee410b52b9e2e0902d655d176594dab6076968e28a6ea332-JWT_1.png" />  Client Credentials with JWT

 ## Securing OAuth 2.0 with JWT

 Using JWT adds an extra layer of security to OAuth 2.0.
-Here’s how it works:
+Here's how it works:

 * **Signature Verification**:
   * Only CleverTap has the private key used to sign the JWT.
 When the Auth Server receives the JWT, it uses the public key to verify the signature.
   * If the JWT is modified in any way, the signature will not match, and the Auth Server will reject the request.
 * **Preventing Token Theft**:
   * Even if someone intercepts the JWT during transmission, they cannot alter it or generate a new, valid token without the private key.
-  * The JWT contains all the necessary information (like the client’s identity, permissions, and expiration time) and is self-contained, which reduces the chance of exposing sensitive data.
+  * The JWT contains all the necessary information (like the client's identity, permissions, and expiration time) and is self-contained, which reduces the chance of exposing sensitive data.
-* **No Need for Repeated`client_secret` Transmission**:
+* **No Need for Repeated `client_secret` Transmission**:
-  * The client does not need to transmit the `client_secret` every time it makes a request to CleverTThe damage is limited if compromisap.
+  * The client does not need to transmit the `client_secret` every time it makes a request to CleverTap.
 Instead, the client assertion (signed JWT) proves the client's identity and authorization.
   * This minimizes the risk of `client_secret` exposure.
 * **Short-Lived Tokens**:
   * Access tokens are often short-lived (minutes or hours).
 If compromised, the damage is limited because the token is valid for only a short duration.
 Once expired, the client must obtain a new token using secure methods.

 # Configure OAuth 2.0 with JWT

 1. Navigate to *Settings* > *Channels* > *Webhooks* and click **+ Webhook**.
 The *Create webhook template* window opens on the right.